How to Grow Hemerocallis, common name Day Lily

 The plus side is that day lilies flower constantly from late spring to early- mid summer, with strong lush foliage and make excellent border plants.
 They form large clumps, see third image above right, and produce good strong colour.
 They look spectacular, producing large trumpet-shaped flowers in varying shades of yellow, orange, red and deepening down to crimson.

-Although called a "lily" Hemerocallis is not in fact a member of the lily family, all of which are toxic to pets.
+Although called a "lily" Hemerocallis is not a member of the lily family, all of which are toxic to pets.
 Day Lilies are safe for dogs, but highly toxic for cats.

 If Hemerocallis catch your eye, there are several national collections you can view.
 Information via the national collections site.